iotile/coretools/doc/source/tutorials/sensor-graph-intro.rst

         pip install -U iotile-sensorgraph

-In this tutorial, we're going to write sensors graphs by example without diving too much into the mechanics behind it.
+In this tutorial, we're going to write sensor graphs by example without diving too much into the mechanics behind it.
 A later tutorial will go deeper into how everything works behinds the scenes.